|

 as to the probability of deception.

-All that is necessary for the plaintiff to prove is that the
+All that is necessary for the plaintiff to prove is that

-A plaintiff has not to establish affirmatively in every case
+A plaintiff has not to establish affirmatively in every

-will be tendered to the contrary that he has to prove that
+challenged and proof will be tendered to the contrary that

-he has not copied another man's trademark 7.
+he has to prove that he has not copied another man's

 The intent to deceive was obvious.
-Where it is obvious that
+Where it is obvious

-deception is necessary 7.
+of actual deception is necessary 7.

 The question of reputation in the market of a distinctive

-rather than of a descriptive design or 'mark did not fall to
+rather than of a descriptive design or 'mark did not fall

-be considered 2.
+to be considered 2.

 If a mark or design be a distinctive one the trader who